velvetarchangel/Othello/README.md

 With that you should be good to compile and run the game file.

-## Roadmap
-- Seting a timer to make the game more challenging.
-- Constructing a smarter AI.
-- Making the game interface more user-friendly.

 ## Authors
 **Vivian Huynh** - Team Leader